Ada-Developers-Academy/core-unit-1/functions-continued/variable-scope.md

 ## Variables Best Practices

-Technically, Python has one specific rule about global variables: we can **read** global variables anywhere.
-However, **declaring** global variables inside of a function is a little trickier.
-We discourage declaring global variables inside of functions!
-Programmers discourage it so much, that this curriculum won't even teach you how to do it!
-Feel free to look this up.
-A search engine term to use could be "Python use global variables".
+Python has one specific rule about global variables: we can **read** global variables anywhere.
+However, **declaring** global variables _inside of a function_ is a little trickier.
+In fact, declaring global variables inside of functions is discouraged!
+It's discouraged so much, that this curriculum won't even teach you how to do it!

+On your own, feel free to look up more about this topic.
+A search engine term to use could be "Python use global variables."

 ### !end-callout

-## We Use Variable Scope To Solve Problems
+## Applying Variable Scope

 We will apply our knowledge about variable scope to help us solve future programming problems.